 Session times and days

-Our FSU will be in operation from the end of January 2023.
-We will be working closely with our families to do our best to provide the sessions parents and carers want, whilst ensuring it's financially viable.
+We recognise that it is important for our families to have sessions running parallel to the school day.
+We work closely with our families to do our best to provide the sessions parents and carers want, whilst ensuring it's financially viable.
 We are a small pre-school, so please keep talking with us to make sure we know what will work best for you!

-In the first instance (for the rest of the school year to July 2023, we will be charging the sessions as in the table below (this gives a 'free' 10 minutes per session so we can match the Government Childcare Voucher hours).
+In the first instance, we will be charging the sessions as in the table below (this gives a 'free' 10 minutes per session so we can match the Government Childcare Voucher hours).

 |Full day||8:50- 3:25||6|